Whitehaven and Clontarf extend support for young...

 We recognise the benefits of workplace diversity and inclusion, including the value they can bring to workplace efficiency, safety and productivity.

 Our Indigenous Employment Strategy helps transform and empower the lives of local Indigenous people through meaningful and well-paid work.
 We are proud to have exceeded the ambitious goal we set back in 2015 that 10% of roles at Maules Creek would be filled by Indigenous employees, reflecting the proportion of Indigenous representation in the local community more broadly.
-Today, around 13% of the workforce at Maules Creek identifies as Indigenous, and across the Group approximately 9% of our total workforce identifies as Indigenous.
+Today, around 20% of the workforce at Maules Creek identifies as ATSI (Aboriginal and/or Torres Strait Islander).
+Company-wide, around 9% of our workforce identifies as ATSI.

 We recruit and promote people based on merit and, consistent with our principles, we treat one another with respect and do not tolerate bullying, discrimination or harassment.

 Find out more about a career at Whitehaven Coal here.